Shane Crawford: Media career

-Crawford was a regular panel member of the sports program The AFL Footy Show (from 2009 until its axing in 2019), a presenter on holiday and destination programs Getaway and Postcards (since 2008), and a presenter on the children's program Kids' WB (since 2014).
+Crawford was a regular panel member of the sports program The AFL Footy Show (from 2009 until its axing in 2019), a presenter on holiday and destination programs Getaway and Postcards (since 2008), and a presenter on the children's program Kids' WB (from 2014 to 2018).

-Crawford arose controversy in 2001 by randomly pulling down Sam Newman's trousers live on-air and exposing his genitalia during a segment on The Footy Show.
-Despite Crawford being the initiator of the incident and initially fearing he would lose the captaincy at Hawthorn and his future at Channel Nine, it was Newman who copped most of the blame and Crawford escaped much of the criticism.
+Crawford caused controversy in 2001 by pulling down Sam Newman's trousers live on-air and exposing his genitalia during a segment on The Footy Show.
+Despite Crawford being the instigator of the incident and initially fearing he would lose the captaincy at Hawthorn and his future at Channel Nine, it was Newman who bore most of the blame and Crawford escaped much of the criticism.

 In 2011, he was a contestant on the first season of Channel 9's series The Celebrity Apprentice, on which celebrities compete for charities of their choosing.
 Crawford raised $49,311 for his charity, the Breast Cancer Network Australia.
 He finished third overall, behind dance guru Jason Coleman and actor/comedian Julia Morris.

 In 2020, he became a stand-in presenter in the 4th season of Australian Ninja Warrior and was the main sideline presenter in the 2021 season with a guest appearance from tennis player Nick Kyrgios.

 In 2022, Crawford made his musical theatre debut in Joseph and the Amazing Technicolor Dreamcoat in Melbourne, playing the role of 'Pharaoh'.

 Crawford competed on Channel 7's 2024 season of Dancing With The Stars.
 He was eliminated in equal-sixth place out of 12 contestants.

 In March 2025, it was announced that Crawford would co-host the Seven Network’s House of Wellness alongside Melissa Doyle.
 Airing every Friday, the show combines discussions, humour, and wellness advice, featuring a dynamic lineup of experts, personalities, and special guests.